The Best At Home Hair Removal Techniques

 Skin Care Tips After Using Home Hair Removal Techniques

 - When you shave or wax your hair away, your skin loses valuable moisture in the process.
-It is important to rehydrate your skin immediately to trap the moisture.
-Use coconut oil or moisturizers with ceramide, colloidal oatmeal, etc. to sooth and moisturize your skin.
+It is essential to rehydrate it immediately to trap moisture.
+Use coconut oil or moisturizers with ceramide, colloidal oatmeal, etc. to soothe and moisturize your skin.
 After waxing, you can also use baby powder to soothe the skin.

-- Stay away from hot baths, saunas and whirlpools after hair removal.
+- Stay away from hot baths, saunas, and whirlpools after hair removal.
 When your skin gets hot, the pores tend to swell up and clog.
-A cool shower or lukewarm bath is a much better idea.
+A cold shower or lukewarm bath is a much better idea.

 - Ensure that you are done with your workout or exercise routine before you wax or shave.
 Depending on the area you are waxing or shaving, tight clothing and high impact movements may cause bumps and rashes on your sensitive skin.

-- If your skin remains sensitive even after a couple of days post shaving or waxing, and you feel like you may have a burn, speak to a healthcare professional about using a cortisone cream (a mild 1 percent is recommended).
+- If your skin remains sensitive after a couple of days post-shaving or waxing, and you feel like you may have a burn, speak to a healthcare professional about using a cortisone cream (use only a mild 1 percent solution).